lcrobotics/EasyFTC_Old/CONTRIBUTING.md

 #### EasyFTC

-[//]: #Atom is a large open source project &mdash; it's made up of over [200 repositories](https://github.com/atom).
-When you initially consider contributing to Atom, you might be unsure about which of those 200 repositories implements the functionality you want to change or report a bug for.
+EasyFTC is an open source project &mdash; it is made up of multiple repositories.
+When you initially consider contributing to EasyFTC, you might be unsure about which repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

-[//]: #Atom is intentionally very modular.
-Nearly every non-editor UI element you interact with comes from a package, even fundamental things like tabs and the status-bar.
-These packages are packages in the same way that packages in the [Atom package repository](https://atom.io/packages) are packages, with one difference: they are bundled into the [default distribution](https://github.com/atom/atom/blob/10b8de6fc499a7def9b072739486e68530d67ab4/package.json#L58).
+EasyFTC is intentionally very modular.
+Nearly every  element you interact with comes from a package, even fundamental things like movement and autonomous generation.

-[//]: #To get a sense for the packages that are bundled with Atom, you can go to `Settings` > `Packages` within Atom and take a look at the Core Packages section.

-[//]: #Here's a list of the big ones:
+#Here's a list of the current packages:

-[//]: #* [atom/atom](https://github.com/atom/atom) - Atom Core!
-The core editor component is responsible for basic text editing (e.g. cursors, selections, scrolling), text indentation, wrapping, and folding, text rendering, editor rendering, file system operations (e.g. saving), and installation and auto-updating.
-You should also use this repository for feedback related to the [Atom API](https://atom.io/docs/api/latest) and for large, overarching design proposals.

-### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [atom/design-decisions repository](https://github.com/atom/design-decisions).
-If you have a question around how we do things, check to see if it is documented there.
+* [lcrobotics/EasyFTC](https://github.com/lcrobotics/EasyFTC) - EasyFTC Core!
+This library automatically creates a superClass to extend across multiple OpModes as well as many other tools and organization to make programming more linear.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Atom.
+This section guides you through submitting a bug report for EasyFTC.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/lcrobotics/EasyFTC/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.